Jono997/wiki-editing-workspace/README.md

 - Added tptw command to preview the wikitext that will get sent to the wiki after running through the preprocessors
 - Added pdedit command to edit pagedata for a page
 - WikiTerminal now remembers the last open directory and will start in that directory when starting
-- Fixed a potential rash with the get command
+- Fixed a potential crash with the get command